Deronda Type F: Production

 A second car was built, SVA tested and registered for use on the road.
 This car was later exported to the United States, where Sirius Motosports Inc have licensed the rights to the Deronda.
-Sirius Motorsports subsequently developed the Deronda Type G, which uses the GM LS2 V8 from the Chevrolet Corvette.
+Sirius Motorsports subsequently developed the Deronda Type G, which uses the LS2 V8.

 However, health problems prevented Andy from progressing with the Type F in the United Kingdom until April 2009 when an agreement was reached with Alternative Cars Ltd, manufacturer of Midas Cars.